Skip to Main Content

 • Review your results by scrolling down the page.

-• You can add filters or limiters from the Refine Your Results sidebar on the left-side of the screen.
+• You can add filters or limiters from the "All Filters" button.

 • Click on the title of the article to view the item's record.

-• To begin viewing, click on PDF Full Text or HTML Full Text on the left side of the screen.
+• To begin viewing, click on PDF Full Text or HTML Full Text under the title of the article.

 • If an article you want does not have these options, use the Interlibrary Loan form to request a copy.
 A link to the form should be in the article record where you would see the PDF Full Text or HTML Full Text.

-You can access citation and emailing tools from the Tool bar located on the right-hand side of the screen on the item record.
+You can access citation and emailing tools from icons located towards the top right of your screen.

 EBSCOHostDatabases by OCCCLibrary